-HUD’s Office of Policy Development and Research (PD&R) has posted a new report which serves as a reminder that households receiving federal housing assistance are particularly vulnerable to worse outcomes if infected with COVID-19.
+HUD’s Office of Policy Development and Research (PD&R) has posted a new report (link is external) which serves as a reminder that households receiving federal housing assistance are particularly vulnerable to worse outcomes if infected with COVID-19.
 The prevalence of heightened risk factors among HUD-assisted households lends support for a national testing and vaccination strategy that prioritizes the health of assisted households.

 Age, disability, race, income, employment, and crowding are all known risk factors for increased risk of hospitalization or death from COVID-19.
 One-third of assisted households contain a household head aged 65 or older and while 41% of HUD-assisted households include a person with a disability, while only 24% of eligible unassisted renter households include a person with a disability.